 Ordinarily this would be a somewhat doomed-to-fail mission, as both species are incredibly wary of human onlookers.
 But, if you find a secluded puddle of water, hang around because this willk be a magnet for thirsty birds, especially in the dry season.
 I found one such puddle, and I positioned myself and watched quietly as the birds gradually came down through the tangled vines to sip from the cool pool of water.
 First common bulbuls, then various species of weavers and a few mouse birds gained the confidence to drink in my presence.

 I watched the turacos up high through my binoculars and could see that they were panting and knew that they too would eventually come down.
 And sure enough they did after quite some time.
 They didn’t waste a second drinking the water before quickly hopping back up to their sanctuary of the tree canopy.

-Other forest birds that can be seen flitting through the camps include violet-backed starlings that come to feast on ripening figs and other berries.
-Both African paradise flycatchers and African blue-flycatchers are beautiful residents in camp, often seen in the mornings above the guests’ breakfast tables.
+Other forest birds of Maasai Mara that can be seen flitting through the camps include violet-backed starlings that come to feast on ripening figs and other berries.
+Both African paradise flycatchers and African blue-flycatchers are beautiful residents of these riverine forests.

 Another real gem to spot are the extremely secretive Narina trogons which blend invisibly into the foliage once they’ve turned their emerald green back to you.